Investors Group Acquires Q9 Networks

 Lawyer(s)

 Stephen W. Luff Timothy J. Watson Oliver J. Borgers Andrew C. Parker Robert O. Hansen Patrick W. Marley Chad Bayne Peter H.G.
-Franklyn Mark Graham Joyce Bernasek Linda M. Plumpton Catherine De Laboursodière Damian J. Rigolo Dan Dedic Matthew Anderson Jamie D. Orzech Mitchell J. Sherman Sharon C. Geraghty Ken Herlin Jeremy D. Fraiberg Ana Badour Sheila R. Block Brian A. Facey Adam A. Gutkin Benjamin Leith James G. Morand Stephanie L. Yarmo Michael D. Matheson Gordon D. Baird Ryan Sakamoto Jeffrey Murray Jeff Richards David J. Nadler Sophie Perreault Blair Wiley Geoffrey K. Taber Jay Greenspoon Leslie Milroy Solomon Sananes Lara G. Friedlander Peter L. Glossop Pierre Bienvenu
+Franklyn Mark Graham Joyce Bernasek Linda M. Plumpton Catherine De Laboursodière Damian J. Rigolo Dan Dedic Matthew Anderson Jamie D. Orzech Mitchell J. Sherman Sharon C. Geraghty Ken Herlin Jeremy D. Fraiberg Sheila R. Block Brian A. Facey Adam A. Gutkin Benjamin Leith James G. Morand Stephanie L. Yarmo Michael D. Matheson Gordon D. Baird Ryan Sakamoto Jeffrey Murray Jeff Richards David J. Nadler Sophie Perreault Blair Wiley Geoffrey K. Taber Jay Greenspoon Leslie Milroy Solomon Sananes Lara G. Friedlander Peter L. Glossop Pierre Bienvenu